-The Company's 1.36% ownership interest in Solix, Inc. ("Solix") is accounted for using the cost method.
+The Company's 1.43% ownership interest in Solix, Inc. ("Solix") is accounted for using the cost method.
 Solix is an outsourcing firm that provides services such as USF administration services to the telecommunications industry.
-The carrying value of such investment as of December 31, 2021, and 2020 was \$100.
+The carrying value of such investment as of December 31, 2022, and 2021 was \$100.

-Telecommunications Plant and Equipment
+Telecommunications Property, Plant and Equipment

 Additions to the Telecommunications plant and equipment are recorded at cost, which includes contracted work, direct labor and materials, and allocable overheads.
 When units of plant and equipment are retired, sold, or otherwise disposed of in the ordinary course of business, their average book cost less net salvage is charged to accumulated depreciation.
-Maintenance and repair costs and the replacement and renewal of items determined to be less than units of plant and equipment are charged to expense.